 P0456: Evaporative Emission Control System Leak Detected (Very Small Leak)

 P0456 is an OBD-II diagnostic trouble code meaning “Evaporative Emission Control System Leak Detected (Very Small Leak).”
 A very small leak detected in the EVAP system.
 The smallest detectable leak, often intermittent.
-According to Au7o's database, this code appears across 10 vehicle models from 8 manufacturers, with repair costs ranging from $20 to $2,500.
-Full vehicle-specific causes and solutions at au7o.io.
+This code appears across 19 vehicle models from 12 manufacturers.

 Common Causes